Dierks High School

-Dierks High School is a public high school in Dierks, Arkansas, United States that serves more than 250 students in grades 7 through 12.
+Dierks High School is a public high school in Dierks, Arkansas, United States, that serves more than 250 students in grades 7 to 12.
 It is one of four public high schools in Howard County and the only high school managed by the Dierks School District.

 Academics

 The assumed course of study is the Smart Core curriculum developed by the Arkansas Department of Education.
 Students may engage in regular and Advanced Placement (AP) coursework and exams prior to graduation.
 Dierks has been accredited by AdvancED (formerly North Central Association) since 1959.

 The high school is listed unranked in the Best High Schools 2012 Report by U.S. News & World Report.

 Athletics

 The Dierks High School mascot and athletic emblem are the Outlaws (a wild, unbreakable horse) with the school colors of blue and white.

+The Outlaws American football team won a state football championship in 1975.

-For 2012–14, the Dierks Outlaws participated in the 2A Classification in the 2A 7 (football) and 2A 7 East (basketball) Conference for interscholastic activities administered by the Arkansas Activities Association (AAA) including football, golf (boys/girls), basketball (boys/girls), cheer, baseball, softball, and track and field.
+For 2012–14, the Dierks Outlaws participated in the 2A Classification in the 2A 7 (American football) and 2A 7 East (basketball) Conference for interscholastic activities administered by the Arkansas Activities Association including American football, golf (boys/girls), basketball (boys/girls), cheerleading, baseball, softball and track and field.